 While most broadband connections use telephone lines or mobile networks, fibre-optic or cable broadband is delivered through special underground cables separate from the telephone network.
-This allows the signals to travel much faster than through traditional copper cables, with the result that UK broadband providers can offer super-fast connection speeds of up to 330Mbps.
+This allows the signals to travel much faster than through traditional copper cables, with the result that UK broadband providers can offer super-fast connection speeds as high as 900Mbps.

 Cable broadband is not currently available everywhere in the UK though there are plans to roll it out across the country.
 Fibre broadband, however, is more readily available.

-Virgin Media's top-end cable broadband service provides speeds of up to 200Mbps.
-BT's Infinity service features a headline speed of 76Mbps, but this rises to 330Mbps if you're lucky enough to live in area where BT offers a special so-called 'pure fibre/pure cable' broadband service.
+Virgin Media's top-end cable broadband service provides average speeds of 362Mbps.
+BT's Superfast fibre service features an average speed of 67Mbps, but this rises much higher if you're lucky enough to live in an area where BT offers a special so-called 'pure fibre/pure cable' broadband service.

 BT rents its fibre-optic network to other broadband providers such as TalkTalk, Plusnet and Sky, so you can also get cable broadband from them, too.

 A pure cable broadband service is when the fibre-optic cable runs from your provider directly to your house.
 That's in contrast to other, so-called fibre-to-the-exchange fibre services where the cable runs as far as the network box outside your home.
 Standard copper cables are then used for the last bit of the journey that brings broadband to your home.
 Pure fibre broadband can offer average speeds as high as 900Mbps.

 For example, with a 100Mbps connection, you can:

 For more information about speeds and download times, read the uSwitch guide to broadband download times.

-The speed of a cable broadband connection can lie anywhere between 30Mbps and 330Mbps.
+The speed of a cable broadband connection can lie anywhere between 50Mbps and 362Mbps.
 The different types of fibre-optic connection available are: